Anoka-Hennepin schools shift middle, high schools to distance learning

-Anoka-Hennepin Schools will shift its middle and high schools from hybrid to distance learning, amid rising spread of COVID-19 in the area.
+Anoka-Hennepin Schools will shift its middle and high schools from hybrid to distance learning amid a rising spread of COVID-19 in the area.

 The state’s largest school district informed parents of the shift in a message posted Friday.
 Elementary schools will remain in a hybrid format, with students splitting their week between in-person classes and distance learning, but older students will move to full-time distance learning starting Nov.
 4.